In a Conversation with Priyanka Kumari

 I will cherish the warm welcome I received at all three places I visited.
 I would never forget the kind of love that People of Bihar showered on me.
 I did not expect so many people to come at Patna airport, my uncle’s place and fbb store, just to make me feel good.
 In Pune, not only my family but people from the whole society came to meet me and in Nashik my college had arranged a wonderful welcome ceremony for me at such a short notice.
 I am overwhelmed.

-Though it would shortly be announced as to which international pageant I am going, I am leaving no stone unturned to prepare myself.
+I am leaving no stone unturned to prepare myself.
 I want to make my country proud intentionally and I know I can.
 I am working on expanding my knowledge, my speaking skills and many other factors which are basically the same for all international pageants.

 My strengths would be my observation skills and hunger to learn.
 I am a very good observer and my willingness to learn something new each day makes me a very quick and all rounder learner.
 I also feel that I speak from my heart and my runway skill is an added advantage.